The Devil's Double

 - Cast: Dominic Cooper, Ludivine Sagnier, Raad Rawi

 The now bankrupt Belgian company Corsan, purchased the book rights to Latif Yahia’s “The Devil’s Double” and “I Was Saddam’s Son” in 2007.
 Corsan head Paul Breuls was eventually arrested in 2017 after running the film company as a criminal enterprise.
 Corsan was supposed to have a business model that involved funding through Belgian tax credits and also operate as a legal tax shelter for individual investors — but Breuls never gave investors their tax certificates and basically stole their money.

-Lee Tamahori signed on as director, who wanted to return to his lower budgeted roots after helming two big budget disasters xXx: State of the Union and Next.
+Lee Tamahori signed on as director, who wanted to return to his lower budgeted roots after helming two humiliating big budget disasters xXx: State of the Union and Next.
 Corsan financed The Devil’s Double for $21 million and handled global sales.
-The film landed distribution in over 100 countries, which was the record for the most amount of sales for a movie coming from the Benelux.
+The movie landed distribution in over 100 countries, which was the record for the most amount of sales for a movie coming from the Benelux.
 Corsan premiered the picture at the January 2011 Sundance Film Festival for US distribution and Lionsgate and financing company Herrick Entertainment jointly purchased the rights between $2 million – $3 million.